saraMauda/Team-management/README.md

-eamFlow – Enterprise Team Management Platform
+TeamFlow – Enterprise Team Management Platform Overview
-Overview

 TeamFlow is a full-stack Team Management Platform designed to manage organizational structure, users, and meetings using a secure and scalable architecture.